Nesploy

 Nesploy (/fr/) is a commune in the Loiret department in north-central France.

 Geography

 The river Bézonde goes through the commune limits.
 The commune itself is located in the Orléanais agricultural region.
 Nearby municipalities are Combreux, Montbarrois, Saint-Loup-des-Vignes, and Fréville-du-Gâtinais.

 History

 The area of this town has historically been located in the royal forest of the Duke of Orléans.
 Only one of four castles remain from the past.

-Demographics

-As of 2018, the commune had a population of 363.